An ETH-ansatz-motivated environmental-branch approach to open quantum systems: Basic framework for an approach to master equation

-In this section, we discuss a method of deriving master equation for RDM.
-We first discuss the strategy to be employed (Sec.\ref{sect-strategy-ME}), then, compute some quantities needed for the derivation (Sec.\ref{sect-G-k=1}), and finally derive a master equation (Sec.\ref{sect-LL-tau}).
-Condition for validity of the method is discussed in Sec.\ref{sect-tau}.
+In this section, we discuss a method that can be employed for deriving a master equation of RDM.
+We first discuss the basic strategy (Sec.\ref{sect-strategy-ME}), then, discuss the main approximations to be used (Sec.\ref{sect-b-form-ME}).